 Non-Compliance

-Confirmed violations of this policy will result in consequences commensurate with the offense, up to and including termination of employment, appointment, student status, or other relationships with UAH.

-Individuals may also be subject to criminal prosecution under applicable federal and state laws.
+OIT personnel may take immediate action to abate identified issues impacting network, system or security operations.
+Violations that constitute a breach of the Student Conduct Code, the Faculty Handbook, the Staff Handbook, University policy or legal issues, will be referred to appropriate university authorities.

 Implementation

-The Chief Information Security Officer (CSIO) of the Office of Information Technology is responsible for the implementation of this policy, including developing and providing training to the University community prior to their authorized use of electronic signatures and developing and maintaining the repository of approved electronic signature methods on the OIT website in MyUAH, https://my.uah.edu/.
+The Chief Information Security Officer (CISO) of the Office of Information Technology is responsible for the implementation of this policy, including developing and providing training to the University community prior to their authorized use of electronic signatures and developing and maintaining the repository of approved electronic signature methods on the OIT website in MyUAH, https://my.uah.edu/.

 Review The UAH Chief Information Officer (CIO) is responsible for the review of this policy every five years (or whenever circumstances require).